Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 > Don't use this linked link implementation with arrays, or at least don't resize the arrays during online change!
 {: .prompt-warning }
 **Solution**
-: At the moment no. But it also doesn't make sense to use a linked list with arrays as we can simply use the array itself.
+: At the moment no solution is know for this problem.
+But it also doesn't make sense to use a linked list with arrays as we can simply use the array itself to iterate over the items.
+A linked list is more useful when function blocks are spread out over different parts of the program, but you still want to have access to them all.

 **Cause**
 : When resizing an array, the `fb_init` and `fb_exit` method of all the function blocks are called  with a `bInCopyCode = TRUE`.
 CodeSys/TwinCAT doesn't differentiate between new elements or removed elements.
-If the array is copied, all the elements are flagged as copy.
-A behavior that isn't fully correct and should be addressed in newer versions.
+If the array is copied, all the elements are flagged as copy, even the new ones.

 ## End
 Now that we have the basis for a linked list.
-We still don't know how to extend this functionality to make it reusable in all our applications.
+We still don't know how to extend this functionality to make it reusable in all our existing function blocks.
 In part 3 we will *lock all cars in our garage* and compare the performance of a linked list versus a standard array.